 8. It’s not actually the widest or deepest canyon

 9. The Grand Canyon may be grand, but it is not the widest or deepest canyon in the universe, or even on Earth.
 Pluto’s moon Charon contains possibly the largest cliffs in the solar system, estimated to be more than 5 times deeper than the Grand Canyon!

 10. Back on Earth, the Grand Canyon is an impressive 6,093 feet deep and spans 18 miles (29 km) at its widest point.
 This may seem unsurpassably vast, but it’s narrowly edged out of first place by Capertee Valley in Australia by only 0.62 miles (1 km).
 There is some debate over which canyon is the deepest.
+Want to find out more regarding online casino games?
+Casino specialists at fancasinos.in are going to give you a hand with this goal.
+Check out their review about casino games.
+These specialists talk about significant characteristics of online casino games: game types, the return to player percentage, developers, and other aspects.
 Geographers have narrowed it down to two options:

 11. The Yarlung Tsangpo Grand Canyon in Tibet measures in at 17,567 feet deep, and is 30 miles longer.

 12. The Kali Gandaki Gorge in Nepal, which has a reported altitude difference of 21,000 feet between the river and peaks surrounding it.